ZJU-BMI/AKI_Phenogroup/README.md

 ## Step 1 Uncompress Data
 Please clone the project, and then uncompress the entire MIMIC-III dataset into:
-(''')
+'''
 /resource/raw_data/
-(''')
+'''
 The files in the folder are like:
-(''')
+'''
 /resource/raw_data/
     ADMISSIONS.csv
     CALLOUT.csv
     ...
     TRANSFERS.csv
-(''')
+'''

 ## Step 2 Develop Unpreprocessed Dataset from Raw Data
 Please run the 'read_raw_mimic_data.py' script in the /src folder.
-This script is responsible to reconstruct the dataset to a structured format.
+This script is responsible to reconstruct the dataset to a structured format and extract AKI and in-hospital mortality events.
 As the MIMIC-III is a large dataset, this script typically needs several hours to parse the entire dataset.
 Once the script is executed successfully, we can find a file named 'mimic_unpreprocessed.csv' in the /resource folder.
 The file contains 46,521 admissions.

 ## Step 3 Discard Undesirable Admissions and Features